1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 P Silver DCAM27,600500.1812%

-The proof and collector categories show different results.
-Regular proof nickels had a mintage of 29,600 with a 77.70% survival rate, while CAM versions show only 75 surviving specimens from the same mintage—a mere 0.25%.
-Silver proof variants follow similar trends: 27,600 minted with 22,000 surviving, but CAM and DCAM examples number just 100 and 50 respectively.
+The proof categories tell a different story.
+Regular proof nickels had a mintage of 29,600 with an impressive 77.70% survival rate — but CAM (Cameo) versions show only 75 surviving specimens from that same mintage, a survival rate of just 0.25%.
+Silver proof variants follow similar trends: 27,600 minted with 22,000 surviving in standard brilliant proof form, but CAM and DCAM (Deep Cameo) examples number just 100 and 50 respectively.

 Also Read: Jefferson Nickel Value (1938-Present)